 Calm Indoor Behavior

-- Comfortable in apartments or houses
+- They are comfortable in apartments or houses.

-- Enjoy quiet play and resting spaces
+- Enjoy quiet play and resting spaces.

 Example: